Jeff Fenholt

-Jeffrey Craig Fenholt (September 15, 1950 – September 10, 2019) was an American musician, singer and actor best known for his performance as the title character in the original Broadway theatre adaptation of Jesus Christ Superstar and for his appearance on the cover of Time.
-In later years, Fenholt gained recognition as a Christian evangelist and singer, as well as controversy over his involvement with the English heavy metal band Black Sabbath.
+Jeffrey Craig Fenholt (September 15, 1950 – September 10, 2019) was an American musician, singer and actor best known for his performance as the title character in the original Broadway theatre production of Jesus Christ Superstar and for his appearance on the cover of Time.
+In later years, Fenholt gained recognition as a Christian evangelist and singer, as well as controversy over his involvement with the British heavy metal band Black Sabbath.

 Background and early years

+Jeffrey Craig Fenholt was born on September 15, 1950, in Columbus, Ohio, to parents Robert and Janet Fenholt.
+He has a brother named Tom, and two sisters, Nancy and Melinda.
+He also has one foster brother, Bill.
 Fenholt grew up in Ohio and went to school in Columbus, Ohio.
 He was involved with a number of rock bands and performed at various school functions.
 Fenholt got his first regional hit recording titled "Goin' Too Far" with the band The Fifth Order when he was 14.
 He toured extensively while he was in high school.
 By his own admission, he was a troubled youth with a juvenile delinquency record.
+Later, while in college, he worked at Jeffrey Mining Machinery Co. as a material mover in the motor winding and assembly department, and loading and unloading beef sides for a non-union roughneck truck dock, EC Jones, Trucking.

 Fenholt attended Ohio State University for two years on a music scholarship, and later earned his B.A. in music at The School of Bible Theology University in San Jacinto, California.

 Fenholt was cast as Jesus in the original Broadway production of Jesus Christ Superstar at the Mark Hellinger Theatre.
 Jesus Christ Superstar (JCS) sold in excess of 12 million albums.
-The album recording, however, didn't feature Fenholt in the title role but Ian Gillan, known from the British group Deep Purple.
 JCS cast members Carl Anderson and Yvonne Elliman toured with Fenholt on the JCS world tour as Judas Iscariot and Mary Magdalene, respectively.

 Fenholt released several solo recordings, including a successful cover of Graham Nash's "Simple Man" (not to be confused with Lobo's "A Simple Man," which was released at nearly the same time).